erinvdoyle/tarot/README.md

 # Introduction

 Welcome to Tarot Card of the Day, where the mystical meets the whimsical.
 This fully responsive, interactive website is designed to enchant its visitors with a daily dose of tarot wisdom.
-Its punchy vector images and bright color scheme keep the look and feel light-hearted and fun, while the 44 different cards in the Tarot Draw section provide a surprise factor and breadth of content to encourage return visits.
+Punchy vector images and a bright color scheme keep the look and feel light-hearted and fun, while the 44 different cards in the Tarot Draw section provide a surprise factor and breadth of content to encourage return visits.
 The Quiz offers an opportunity to test one's knowledge and learn more about the meaning of the cards.
-This site intendsis designed to give the visitor a fun distraction (one could say a cosmic GPS for life's little questions!) from their day, one tarot card at a time.
+This site is designed to give the visitor a welcomed distraction (one could say a cosmic GPS for life's little questions!) from their day, one tarot card at a time.

 # Table of Contents
 - [Project](#project)